Jackson Chemical Exposure/Agent Orange Attorney

 A small percentage of their disability claims are for illnesses that scientists have listed as being associated with Agent Orange.
 The VA presumes that all military personnel who served in Vietnam were exposed to Agent Orange, and federal law presumes that certain illnesses are a result of that exposure.
 This “presumptive policy” simplifies the process of receiving compensation for these diseases.

-Derek L. Hall, PLLC assists veterans in pursuing disability claims for Agent Orange and other chemical exposure and other veterans disability claims.
+Derek L. Hall, PC assists veterans in pursuing disability claims for Agent Orange and other chemical exposure and other veterans disability claims.
 Contact a Jackson chemical exposure attorney online or call us at 601-202-2222 to schedule a free initial consultation.

 In addition, monetary benefits, health care and vocational rehabilitation services are provided to Vietnam veterans’ offspring with spina bifida, a congenital birth defect of the spine.
 Children of female veterans who served in Vietnam are authorized health care and monetary benefits for certain additional birth defects.